The Constitution Cannot Be Amended By Changing The Meaning Of Words

 d : comment or notice in newspapers and periodicals <is getting a good press>

 Notice, journalism is only one aspect of the definition of ‘press.’
 Now, in our founders’ time, this was not the definition they used.
 Thomas Paine, the man who wrote “Common Sense” and several other pamphlets responsible for helping to launch the American Revolution, was not a journalist: he was a pamphleteer, a commentator, and opinion man.
-In other words, he was a Revolutionary aged blogger.
+In other words, he was the equivalent of a Revolutionary-age blogger.
 This is what our founder’s meant when they said Congress has no authority over the press.

 But there’s more.
 Notice these words in the 1st Amendment:

 This is a guarantee to every individual, and it is yet another place where Congress and the courts have altered the Constitution without amending it or going through the convention process.
 The right to free speech never extended to the right to say whatever we feel like, and it definitely did not extend to actions.
 Actions are not speech, but we have given them the equivalent of speech under our laws.
 This is a bastardization of the law.
 What our founders intended to protect was political speech; the ability to object to our government and to the policies of those in government without fear of reprisal from that government.
 This is exactly what the ‘Journalism Shield’ law is all about: a reprisal against those who are objecting to those in power.

 Under this new law, only the people our government decides it will recognize as journalists will be afforded their Constitutional protections.
 Anyone outside the government definition of journalist will be subject to differential treatment under the law – another violation of the Constitution (this time, the 14th Amendment).
 By any objective standard, this is a clear act of subversion: it is the deceitful dismantling of our 1st Amendment protections.
 Simply stated, this is an act of tyranny.